-Tim O’Neal, Chief Operating Officer, has helped grow Goodwill of Central Arizona into one of the top nonprofit organizations in the United States.
+Tim O’Neal, President and Chief Executive Officer, has helped grow Goodwill of Central Arizona into one of the top nonprofit organizations in the United States.
 As a dynamic and inspirational executive, O’Neal has spearheaded the Retail and Client Services teams’ efforts to achieve and surpass strategic goals.
 In fact, while serving as Vice President of Retail Operations from 1999 to 2007, O’Neal played a key role in increasing retail operations by 3000 percent, where he oversaw operations for 36 Goodwill stores in central Arizona.
-In his current role as Chief Operating Officer, O’Neal is responsible for leading the Retail, Marketing, Construction, Development, Loss Prevention and Mission Services divisions, including responsibility for exceeding revenue, people served and people placed goals.
+From 2007 until late 2014, O’Neal served as the Chief Operating Officer, responsible for leading the Retail, Marketing, Construction, Development, Loss Prevention and Mission Services divisions.

 Nobumichi Hara, Senior Vice President of Human Capital, has been with Goodwill of Central Arizona for seven years and has over 23 years of experience as the top human resource leader in various companies representing variety of industries.
 Hara has worked directly for CEOs and with Boards to deliver business strategies and significant improvements in human resource management for growing companies.
 Through creative and innovative approaches, he has garnered national and local best practice awards including Arizona Best Places to Work, Washington State “Best Employer to Work For” and national “Best Employer for Employee Financial Security.”
 Hara has also served on a variety of not-for-profit Boards including the United Way, The Physician Hospital Community Organization, The Senior Human Resource Executive Council, Arizona Total Rewards Association, and currently serves as the State Director for the Arizona State Society of Human Resource Management.
 Hara received his MBA from California State University, Long Beach, and holds a Senior Professional Human Resource certification.